Yu-Jack/go-concurrency-patterns/README.md

 # Introduction

-This repo demos for golang concurrency patterns after read [Concurrency in Go](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/).
-There are something I modified in these examples.
+This repo is for golang concurrency patterns after reading [Concurrency in Go](https://www.oreilly.com/library/view/concurrency-in-go/9781491941294/).
+I modified some examples for better understanding.

-1. Buffered or unbuffered channel both are okay, it doesn't have effect in these examples.
-But for memory efficiency, I choose unbuffered channel.
+1. Buffered or unbuffered channel both are okay, they don't affect these examples.
+But for memory efficiency, I prefer unbuffered channel.
-2. I reorder the pattern for easily learning based on my opinion.
+2. Reorder the pattern for easily learning based on my opinion.
 So there might be some differences between repo and book.
 3. In each example, it will print `expected 1 goroutine, got goroutine: 1`.
-That means the program close all goroutines safely (except main goroutine) to avoid goroutine leaks.
+That means the program closes all goroutines safely (except main goroutine) to avoid goroutine leaks.

 There is an simple introduction [article](https://yu-jack.github.io/2022/10/04/go-concurrency/) written in Chinese.
 Feel free to read it.

 # Outline

 | Concurrency Pattern                           |